-Lupita Nyong’o has shone on the global stage, and admirably so, banging the coveted Oscars and winning more than 60 per cent of all awards she had been nominated for.
+Lupita Nyong’o has shone on the global stage, and admirably so, banging the coveted Oscars and winning more than 60 percent of all awards she had been nominated for.
 It is no mean feat – hii si mchezo – as a Nairobian might quip.
-Regardless of where you come from, it’s difficult to argue with the fact that Lupita Nyong’o has pulled off one the greatest triumph in the movie industry.
+Regardless of where you come from, it’s difficult to argue with the fact that Lupita Nyong’o has pulled off one of the greatest triumph in the movie industry.
 And we can all learn from what she’s done.

-The world celebrates her, and on that podium of success every person and brand wants to be associated with her.
+The world celebrates her, and on that podium of success, every person and brand wants to be associated with her.
 Who wouldn’t want such increased buzz around their brand?
-What’s the take away from all these?
+What’s the takeaway from all these?

 1. Be Natural…and Attractive

 We had almost forgotten what in essence black beauty means.
 What our forefathers meant by, the darker the berry, the sweeter the juice.
 Lupita has been magnificent on the red carpet and carried herself so gracefully amidst all the fuss, selfies and photo-bombing.
 Indeed, marketing strategies should reflect that short-natural-haircut, no-weaves approach.
 To gain traction and deliver business results in today’s competitive market, it is the ONLY way.
 Don’t fake it because today’s customer knows more than you think.
-Don’t buy fake Facebook likes or spam people’s mails, it makes you look cheap.
+Don’t buy fake Facebook likes or spam people’s emails, it makes you look cheap.

-Users are more likely to share their interactions with a brand when it reflects their style, personality or aptitude.
+Users are more likely to share their interactions with a brand when it reflects their style, personality, or aptitude.
 Vanity Fair got slammed for making Lupita appear a little lighter which shouldn’t have happened if they truly understood what motivates their target consumers.

-The most successful marketing campaigns are devoutly audience focused; motivating their target consumers with authentic, value packed content in a relatable way.
+The most successful marketing campaigns are devoutly audience focused; motivating their target consumers with authentic, value-packed content in a relatable way.